7 missing after explosion at California fireworks warehouse sets off massive blaze

 “The fire will take time to cool, and once it does, explosive experts must safely enter the site to assess and secure the area,” the Yolo County Sheriff's Office said in a statement late Tuesday.

+Syanna Ruiz, 18, told the Sacramento Bee that her boyfriend, Jesus Ramos, and two of his brothers were missing.
+Tuesday was Ramos's first day on the job at the warehouse, she said.

+“They were all three incredible men who had so much coming for them, that had so much coming their way,” Ruiz said.
+“I’m just praying to God that some way, somehow, they’re OK."

-The fire was held at nearly 80 acres (33 hectares) as of Wednesday morning after scorching surrounding agricultural fields, officials said.
+The fire was held at nearly 80 acres (33 hectares) after scorching surrounding agricultural fields, officials said.

 The property is owned by "an active pyrotechnic license holder,” Cal Fire said in a statement Wednesday.
 “This type of incident is very rare, as facilities like this are required to not only follow our stringent California pyrotechnic requirements, but also federal explosive storage requirements.”